Boosting your Workplace metrics

 - Use our MSI to install the Workplace Chat app on all managed machines and make it the default chat application in your organisation.
 For more information on the Workplace Chat MSI, visit the technical resources.

-Use the Content tab to measure engagement across your organisation.
+Use the Activity tab to understand how much content, such as posts and comments, is being created in your Workplace.
 Content production is a big part of how Workplace can enhance connections and improve communication across your company.

 There's no one-size-fits-all solution for these metrics.
 Your monthly posts and comments will depend on the number of people using Workplace at your organisation.